Annual Poster Contest Entries Due by September 29

 Natural Resource Days

 Our district provides Natural Resources Days for schools in Oklahoma County.
 We set up education stations on topics such as fishing, forestry, soils, water, wetlands, or wildlife.
 Students rotate through sessions, usually 40-45 minutes in length.
-The students at right are participating in the Project WET activity The Incredible Journey.
+The students at left are participating in the Project WET activity The Incredible Journey.